 - Earn either an Associate’s Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN)

 - Pass the NCLEX-RN exam to become a licensed, registered nurse

 A nurse who wants to work in the ER’s fast-paced setting can generally move into that role straight out of nursing school.
-Temperament combined with the required education are the most important qualifications for working in the emergency room.
+Temperament combined with the required nursing education is the most important qualification for working in the emergency room.

-In addition to credentialing, the Emergency Nurses Association provides knowledge-building opportunities and conferences designed to help trauma and emergency room nurses with improved skills and tools for career advancement.
+In addition to credentialing, the Emergency Nurses Association provides knowledge-building opportunities and conferences designed to help trauma nurses and emergency room nurses develop the competencies for career advancement.